NMilivojevic/glitch-great-good-app-cra/README.md

 ## Notes

 In order for account switching in MetaMask to reflect immediately in the user interface, users must enable both accounts for the domain.

+## Demo

+Check out the live demo of the app hosted on Glitch: [Great Good App](https://great-good-app.glitch.me/)